oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.20 Non-draft Document Version

-It must be tested that document version does not contain a pre-release part if the document status is `final` or `interim`.
+It MUST be tested that document version does not contain a pre-release part if the document status is `final` or `interim`.

 The relevant path for this test is: